rainydio/wallet23/README.md

 - _+1 Sender wants to pay transfer fees separately._ There is no-one else to pay those fees.
 - _+2 Any errors arising while processing this message during the action phase should be ignored._ Otherwise state is reverted and faulty external message can be replayed.

-Other two flags aren't used:
+Other two flags are not used:

 - _+64 To carry all the remaining value of the inbound message._ There is no value attached to inbound external message.
 - _+128 To carry all the remaining balance of the current smart contract._ Although has potential use (quite dangerous) supporting it increases gas consumption by 15%.